pooyasf/pooyasf.github.io/_projects/kilobot.markdown

 ---
 layout: page
-title: kilobot
+title: Kilobot
-description: Building kilobot robots
+description: A swarm robot platform for collective intelligence
 img: /assets/img/k5.jpg
 importance: 3
 ---

 The Kilobot swarm is a swarm robot platform designed to allow one to program and experiment with collective behaviors in large-scale autonomous swarms.
 Each robot has the basic capabilities required for an autonomous swarm robot (programmable controller, basic locomotion, and local communication), but is made with low-cost parts and is mostly assembled by an automated process.
 In addition, the system design allows a single user to easily and scalably operate a large Kilobot collective, such as "hands-off" programming, powering on, and charging all robots.
 We use the Kilobot swarm to investigate collective "artificial" intelligence (e.g. sync, collective transport, self-assembly) as well as to explore new theories that link minimal individual capabilities to acheivable swarm behaviors.

-I have builded kilobots for my Bachelor project.
-All schematic and parts prepreation , assembly and programming done by me.
+I have builded kilobots for my Bachelor project including schematic and parts prepreation (both unit and programmer) , assembly and programming.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">